gj-loitp/forkyz/README.md

 ## Obtaining Puzzles

-Puzzles can be obtained in two ways:
+Puzzles can be obtained in three ways:

-* import files, or
+* import files,
+* scanning with the [Forkyz Scanner][forkyz-scanner] companion app, or
 * use the built-in downloaders.

 Files for import can be downloaded from a [number of websites][online-sources], or anywhere else you find them.
 I generally prefer this method over the downloaders since you get involved with the community.